adpozuelo/GCMC/README.md

 GPU's memory (shared or not shared)
 ==========

-<p> Two versions of GPU's memory developments are supplied: shared and no shared memory. </p>
+<p> Two versions of GPU's memory developments are supplied: shared and not shared memory. </p>
 <p> Next table shows several tests which are been made with both options </p>

 <p>